aws-samples/sample-bda-redaction/README.md

 The first-time deployment should take approximately 10 minutes to complete.

-### Authentication

-The portal is protected by Basic Authentication.
-When using Basic Access Authentication the credentials are stored in AWS Secrets Manager using the secret provisioned in the `PortalStack` CloudFormation stack that has been created via AWS CDK.
-The CloudFormation stack resource is named `PiiRedactionPortalAuthSecret`.

 ### Environment Variables

 Create a new environment file by navigating to the root of the `app` directory and update the following variables in the `.env` file (by copying the `.env.example` file to `.env`) using the following command to create the `.env` file using a terminal/CLI environment: